tsaad-dev/te/drafts/mpls-te-topology/draft-busizheng-teas-yang-te-mpls-topology.md

   profile of the MPLS protocol that is used in packet switched transport networks and operated in a similar manner to other existing transport technologies (e.g., OTN), as described in {{?RFC5921}}.
-The YANG model defined in this document can also be for MPLS-TP networks.
+The YANG model defined in this document can also be used for MPLS-TP network topologies.

 ## Tree Diagram